What is yakisugi

-The story of Yakisugi (Shou Sugi Ban ) is centuries old.
+The story of burning timber cladding is centuries old.

-How is Yakisugi - Shou Sugi Ban made?
+How is Shou Sugi Ban made?

-Only in the last several decades has Yakisugi (Shou Sugi Ban ) manufacturing transitioned to timber mills such as us due to the demands of Architects and needs of high consistent production of the construction market.
+Only in the last several decades has Yakisugi (Shou Sugi Ban ) manufacturing transitioned to timber mills and professional shou sugi ban manufacturers like us.
+This is due to the demands of Architects and the need for highly consistent production of the construction market.
 In Japan a holistic and narrow manufacturing protocol has been developed over hundreds of years to ensure dimensional stability and maximum longevity, which we have studied replicated in New Zealand.

 The fire conditioning is intense, and the wood is quenched at the perfect time.
 Then it is dried again so the timber is ready for the customer in the charred Sendai finish.
 Or the charred timber is then brushed to remove charred layer to reveal the textural beauty to achieve the desired appearance.
 Standard traditional products include Suyaki (original charred), Gendai (brushed once), and Pika-Pika (brushed twice).

 The Shou sugi ban heat treatment improves cladding longevity by preventing decay and insect infestation, makes the boards more dimensionally stable, and improves fire retardancy.